Guide for Obtaining the F-1 Visa

 Each applicant for a student visa must have the forms and documentation as explained below.
 Bring these with you to the U.S. Consulate interview.

-- The SEVIS generated Form I-20, provided to you by the College of Mount Saint Vincent.
+- The SEVIS generated Form I-20, provided to you by the University of Mount Saint Vincent.
 You must sign this form.

-- The formal letter of acceptance from the College of Mount Saint Vincent.
+- The formal letter of acceptance from the University of Mount Saint Vincent.

 - Online Nonimmigrant Visa Electronic Application, Form DS-160.
 Visit ceac.state.gov/genniv to learn more about the DS-160 online process.